AnderwanSAM/CSI4107/assignment2/README.md

 In this approach, we decided to expand the queries using pre-trained models.
 We tried Word2Vec, Glove(50,100,200,300) and fasttext on both unstemmed and stemmed components (inverted index,queries).
 FastText with unstemmed elements gave us the best results for this approach .
-The map went from 0.23 (A1) to 0.2495 and the num_rel_retrieved_docs = num_rel_documents according to trec_eval.
-Overall the improvement was less than expected.
+The MAP score went from 0.23 (Aassignment 1) to 0.2495, the p@10 is 0.3340 compared to 0.3160 for the assignment1 and the num_rel_retrieved_docs = num_rel_documents according to trec_eval.
+Overall the improvement was less than expected but still better than assignment1.

 ### How to run the programs